 How to Protect Your Business' Intellectual Property

-Intellectual Property Rights (IPR) is as important to every startup, micro, small, and medium enterprises as it is to known brands such as Coca-Cola, Apple, and Louis Vuitton.
+Understanding Intellectual Property Rights (IPR) is as important to every startup, micro, small, and medium enterprise as to known brands such as Coca-Cola, Apple, and Louis Vuitton.
+This article will help you understand the following:

 - What is Intellectual Property